Best Activities in Dubrovnik: 1, 2 & 3 day itineraries for the Can’t-Miss sites

 Totally a tourist spot, but two of the three Buza Bars are tricky to find, so thankfully an evening at Buza Bar is still a guaranteed good time and it is the best place to watch sunset in Dubrovnik.
 Like I said, there are three Buza Bars on the cliff / city wall of Dubrovnik, so pick one and enjoy.
 The bar doesn’t serve food and only offers beer or wine, but the sunset view and Adriatic breeze make up for it all.
 Google Maps link for the less crowded Buza Bar here.

 If you’re doing an over-night in Dubrovnik, you have no excuse for NOT planning to catch sunset from Buza Bar.
 Even though it’s popular, there are lots of seats and there’s access to the lower cliffs from both, making it easy to grab your beverage and let the waves crash below you.
-Ugh, it’s just my favorite thing ever.
+Ugh, it’s just my favorite thing ever and is considered by many to be one of the straight up best things to do in Croatia!

 Tip: leverage Google Maps for places like Buza Bar when you’re in Dubrovnik.
 Everybody will give you directions but one wrong turn and you’re in somebody’s courtyard dropping in on their dinner.